Light Regional Council response measures to Coronavirus (COVID-19) – 3 June 2020

-The Coronavirus (COVID-19) pandemic is a continuing global crisis, and the Nations response is evolving continually.
+The Coronavirus (COVID-19) pandemic is a continuing global crisis, and the Commonwealth and State Government’s responses are evolving continually.

 Light Regional Council continues to monitor the situation closely and enact measures to protect the health of our community, visitors and staff, and to help prevent the spread of COVID-19.

-Actions being taken by Council are in line with advice and direction from State and Federal Governments, and relevant Government Health Authorities.
+Actions being taken by Council are in-line with advice and direction from the State Government, and relevant Government Health Authorities.

 During this time, Council encourages our residents to play their part – observe stricter personal hygiene and social distancing, stay away from public places if you’re unwell, be respectful to our staff and look out for the vulnerable members of your community.